Tap the text to show or hide reading controls.

 The Goblin Shaman groaned for a long while, then let its head droop.

-Maybe because it was a boss monster, it disgorged far more life force than an ordinary goblin.
+The shaman’s vitality, freshly drained in, reshaped his body.
+Maybe because it was a boss monster, it gave up far more life force than an ordinary goblin.

 This one gives a lot of mana, doesn’t it?

-It was proof of his guess: the stats that rose, and the range of the gains, differed by monster species.
+It confirmed his guess that the stats which rose, and the size of the gains, varied from one monster species to the next.

 “Whoops.”

-He cut a wound into the thing’s nape and pressed the PET bottle he’d brought before entering the gate snugly against it.
+Blood was the medium that held the most life force.
+He’d used Life Drain carelessly and nearly wrung the shaman dry.
+He cut a wound into its nape and pressed the PET bottle he’d brought before entering the gate snug against it.

 — Glug, glug.

-He barely managed to collect the little blood that remained, then let out a sigh of relief.
+Barely managing to collect the little blood that remained, he let out a sigh of relief.

 Don’t act so surprised.
 If you can’t get used to it, keep your eyes shut.